• Skip to primary navigation

 Creating the Marzipan Spritz Cookie Shapes

-To create a wreath shape with ridges, use a large piping bag and a star tip nozzle.
+To create a wreath shape with ridges, use a large piping bag (affiliate link) and a star tip nozzle.
 The larger the nozzle the deeper the ridges.
 On my Facebook or Instagram page, you can watch how I piped those rings.
 It is not difficult.
 Should you still find it challenging just create an “S” shape instead.
 This shape is more stable and easier to execute.

 Bake the cookies at 180 °C or 356°F for 10-15 min.